The Krion Conquest: Release

-The game was released in Japan for the Famicom on December 14, 1990.
+The game was released in Japan for the Family Computer on December 14, 1990.

 The North American version of this game, The Krion Conquest, excluded some features from its Japanese version, Magical Kids Doropie.
 Due to the perceived popularity of difficult video games in North America, Vic Tokai removed the "continue" feature.
 The most obvious difference between the original Japanese release and the North American version is the removal of every cutscene except the slightly modified introduction sequence and several redrawn in-game graphic elements.
 No official English names were given to other characters.
 The circled hexagram (resembling the Star of David) at the end of each stage in the Japanese version was removed in the North American version because Nintendo of America did not allow religious content in video games at the time.

-A sequel was planned, but Nintendo had just released the SNES.
+A sequel was planned, but Nintendo had just released the Super Nintendo Entertainment System.
 The new developer kit was too expensive for the designers to use to create the sequel.

-Fourteen years later, Genki Mobile released the mobile phone version on January 14, 2004 exclusively in Japan through the Vodafone service.
+Fourteen years later, Genki Mobile released the mobile phone version on January 14, 2004, exclusively in Japan through the Vodafone service.
 Its difficulty from the original was altered in the mobile phone version, allowing players who found the original too difficult to easily beat the mobile phone version.
 Other differences from the NES version included the shrinking of several graphics to fit the small screens of mobile phones and the introduction of two new modes: "Easy" and "Upload".